JohnGuyver117/NoBigTechAuthenticator/README.md

 ### License

-This project is licensed under the MIT License - see the **LICENSE** file for details.
+This project is licensed under the MIT License - see the **LICENSE.txt** file for details.

 ---